 Her highly acclaimed 2013 Melbourne Comedy Festival how Curvy Crumpet is the first in a series of ten one woman shows over the next ten years.
 Her 2014 show The Trollhunter, is a collaboration with star Guardian columnist and theatremaker Van Badham is about trolls, haters, misogyny and online morons suffering relevance deprivation.
 The show uses actual material sent to us from anonymous haters.

-Raised in Reservoir and currently living in The People’s Republic Of Moreland she is the mother to three little boys aged 11, 12 and 15.
-She lives in an atheist kibbutz with her partner, gay husband, various housemates and sons.
+Raised in Reservoir and currently living in The People’s Republic Of Moreland she is the mother to three little boys aged 11, 13 and 16.
+She lives in The Atheist Kibbutz with her partner, various housemates and sons.
 Living in an all male household makes her want a tee-shirt that says “Where Have You Looked?”